Lela Davičo

 Professional situation

 In 1892, she takes part in forming the first Serbian Community for Literature and Art.
-At its meetings, like many other members, she reads her texts.
+On its meetings, like many other members, she reads her texts.

-In 1908, she publishes a text called "Srpske žene" (Serbian Women) in the magazine Domaćica (The Housewife), which was previously published in German.
+In 1908, she publishes the text called “Serbian women” in the periodical Domaćica, which was previously published in German.

 Research done by Biljana Skopljak.